 - Pack your plants much closer together than your would with summer display.
 Your plants will grow modestly, so avoid gaps.

-I have also written several related articles on the subject of winter gardening which you might find helpful:
+I have also written a related article on the subject of winter bedding which you might find helpful: